rpr325/IS601InternetHistoryProject/README.md

 # IS601InternetProject
 ## The History of Internet Website

+**History of Internet Website**

-History of Internet Website - With your partner your need to make a website about the history of the Internet based on provided videos..
+With your partner your need to make a website about the history of the Internet based on provided videos.

 ### Section S601 Fall 2020
 Project Team